igorline/slither_wiki/Detector-Documentation.md

     }
 }
 ```
 Several tokens do not revert in case of failure and return false.
-If one of these tokens is used in `MyBank`, `deposit` will not revert if the transfer fails, and an attacker can call `deposit` for free..
+If one of these tokens is used in `MyBank`, `deposit` will not revert if the transfer fails, and an attacker can call `deposit` for free.

 ### Recommendation
 Use `SafeERC20`, or ensure that the transfer/transferFrom return value is checked.